 Back in 1967 I swam in the 4th of July swim meet at the San Antonio Country Club.
 There were four swimmers in my heat, and I won a ribbon for being 4th.
 I was briefly proud of earning a ribbon, and then realized (I think my Dad pointed it out) that it was actually a LAST PLACE award, somewhat like a consolation prize…

 Have you ever really wanted something and been disappointed?
-Didn’t even get a consolation prize?
+Didn’t even GET a consolation prize?
 David knew about being disappointed.
-Things didn’t always go his way.
-Even though he was anointed king he spent years as a fugitive hiding from Saul; he knew what it was like to be alone and downcast:
+Yeah, he beat Goliath and was a hero, but there was a pretty rough patch after that.
+What with Saul trying to kill him, and having to live in caves to survive, things didn’t always go his way.
+He had been anointed king, but he spent years as a fugitive hiding from Saul.
+He knew what it was like to be alone and downcast: